-Exhib No. it Descrip tion .
-10(w Amended and Restated Employment Agreement, dated August 1, 2016, between SIGA Technologies, Inc. and Robin E. Abrams Loan and Security Agreement, dated as of September 2, 2016, by and among SIGA Technologies, Inc., OCM Strategic Credit SIGTEC Holdings, LLC, Cortland Capital Market Services LLC, in its capacity as administrative agent and collateral agent, OCM Strategic Credit SIGTEC Holdings, LLC, as sole lead arranger, and each of the other persons who are or thereafter becomparties to the Loan Agreement as guarantors (incorporated by reference to the Current Report on Form 8-K of the Company file on September 7, 2016).
-10(yy Warrant, dated as of September 2, 2016, by the Company in favor of OCM Strategic Credit SIGTEC Holdings, LLC or its registered assigns (incorporated by reference to the Current Report on Form 8-K of the Company filed on September 7, 2016).
-Employment Agreement, dated as of October 13, 2016, between SIGA and Phillip Louis Gomez, III the Current Report on Form 8-K of the Company filed on October 13, 2016). yment Agreement, dated as of October 13, 2016, between SIGA and Phillip Louis Gomez, III (incorporated by reference to rrent Report on Form 8-K of the Company filed on October 13, 2016). mended and Restated Employment Agreement, dated as of October 13, 2016, between SIGA and Eric A. Rose (incorporated by ference to the Current Report on Form 8-K of the Company filed October 13, 2016).
-Invest Partne Silver Partner Silver Investment Agreement, dated October 13, 2016, by and among SIGA Technologies, Inc., ST Holdings One LLC, Blackwell Partners LLC - Series A, Nantahala Capital Partners Limited Partnership, Nantahala Capital Partners II Limited Partnership, Silver Creek CS SAV, L.L.C. and Nantahala Capital Partners SI, LP (incorporated by reference to the Current Report on Form 8-K of the Company filed on October 19, 2016).
-14 mpany's Code of Ethics and Business Conduct (incorporated by reference to the Annual Report on Form 10-KSB of the Company for the led December 31, 2003).
-23.1 Consent of PRICEWATERHOUSECOOPERS LLP, Independent Registered Public Accounting Firm. of PRICEWATERHOUSECOOPERS LLP, Independent Registered Public Accounting Firm.
-Certification pursuant to Rule 13a-14(a) under the Securities Exchange Act of 31.1 Act of 2002 - Chief Executive Officer. ation pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley 002 - Chief Executive Officer.
-Certification pursuant to Rules 13a-14(a) under the Securities Exc 31.2 Act of 2002 - Chief Financial Officer. ation pursuant to Rules 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley 002 - Chief Financial Officer.
-32.1 ation Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - Chief Executive 32.2 ation Pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - Chief Financial 101.П NS XBRL Instance Document 101.S СН Taxonomy Extension Schema Document 101.C CAL Taxonomy Extension Calculation Linkbase Document 101.D EF Taxonomy Extension Definition Linkbase Document 101.LAB Taxonomy Extension Labels Linkbase Document 101.PRE Taxonomy Extension Presentation Linkbase Document 27
+Exhibit No. Description 10(ww) Amended and Restated Employment Agreement, dated August 1, 2016, between SIGA Technologies, Inc. and Robin E. Abrams (incorporated by reference to the Current Report on Form 8-K of the Company filed on August 2, 2016).
+10(xx) Loan and Security Agreement, dated as of September 2, 2016, by and among SIGA Technologies, Inc., OCM Strategic Credit SIGTEC Holdings, LLC, Cortland Capital Market Services LLC, in its capacity as administrative agent and collateral agent, OCM Strategic Credit SIGTEC Holdings, LLC, as sole lead arranger, and each of the other persons who are or thereafter become parties to the Loan Agreement as guarantors (incorporated by reference to the Current Report on Form 8-K of the Company filed on September 7, 2016).
+10(yy) Warrant, dated as of September 2, 2016, by the Company in favor of OCM Strategic Credit SIGTEC Holdings, LLC or its registered assigns (incorporated by reference to the Current Report on Form 8-K of the Company filed on September 7, 2016).
+10(zz) Employment Agreement, dated as of October 13, 2016, between SIGA and Phillip Louis Gomez, III (incorporated by reference to the Current Report on Form 8-K of the Company filed on October 13, 2016).
+10(aaa) Amended and Restated Employment Agreement, dated as of October 13, 2016, between SIGA and Eric A. Rose (incorporated by reference to the Current Report on Form 8-K of the Company filed October 13, 2016).
+10(bbb) Investment Agreement, dated October 13, 2016, by and among SIGA Technologies, Inc., ST Holdings One LLC, Blackwell Partners LLC - Series A, Nantahala Capital Partners Limited Partnership, Nantahala Capital Partners II Limited Partnership, Silver Creek CS SAV, L.L.C. and Nantahala Capital Partners SI, LP (incorporated by reference to the Current Report on Form 8-K of the Company filed on October 19, 2016).
+14 The Company's Code of Ethics and Business Conduct (incorporated by reference to the Annual Report on Form 10-KSB of the Company for the ye ended December 31, 2003).
+23.1 Consent of PRICEWATERHOUSECOOPERS LLP, Independent Registered Public Accounting Firm.
+31.1 Certification pursuant to Rule 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley A of 2002 - Chief Executive Officer.
+31.2 Certification pursuant to Rules 13a-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley of 2002 - Chief Financial Officer.
+32.1 Certification Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - Chief Executive Officer 32.2 Certification Pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - Chief Financial Officer.
+101. INS XBRL Instance Document 101.
+SCH Taxonomy Extension Schema Document 101.
+CAL Taxonomy Extension Calculation Linkbase Document 101.
+DEF Taxonomy Extension Definition Linkbase Document 101.
+LAB Taxonomy Extension Labels Linkbase Document